-Your content should directly address this to provide users the armoury and motivation to continue along the path until they reach the Aha Moment, and eventually the Magic Number.
+Your content should directly address this to provide users the armory and motivation to continue along the path until they reach the “Aha!”
+Moment, and eventually the Magic Number.

 Malcolm Knowles’ principles of learning state that adults learn best through experience, when the knowledge is immediately applicable, and when users know why they’re learning something.
 This makes in-product walkthroughs that directly relate to the interface – and explain the benefits of using a feature – better tools for educating users than email or static help documentation.

-You can make product walkthroughs available on-demand with the Chameleon self-serve widget.
+You can make product walkthroughs available on-demand with self-service help docs.

-Contexual UX performs most effectively, and we know from experience personalized content resonates more than cookie-cutter copy.
-While a generic product walkthrough might perform reasonably well for most users, a highly-targeted walkthrough will be. better.
+Contextual UX performs most effectively, and we know from experience that personalized content resonates more than cookie-cutter copy.
+While a generic product walkthrough might perform reasonably well for most users, a highly targeted walkthrough will be better.